What Is a Missionary Society?

 In the mid-to-late 1800’s there was a tragic split in the American “restoration” movement — that noble effort that seeks to throw off the shackles of modern denominationalism and return to primitive Christianity.

-The key issues precipitating the division were the introduction of instrumental music as an accompaniment to singing in Christian worship; and, the crafting of the “missionary society.”
+- the introduction of instrumental music as an accompaniment to singing in Christian worship

 Our focus in this brief piece will be to consider the problems associated with the missionary society, since this has become a volatile topic in recent years.